Feature · Revenue forecast

 When the quarterly forecast lands within ±2 points of actual, the CS function earns operating credibility.
 Hiring requests, budget asks, and strategy decisions move faster.

-Cohort-weighted forecasting surfaces which specific customers are driving the at-risk dollars.
+Risk-weighted forecasting surfaces which specific customers are driving the at-risk dollars.
 CSM time goes to the accounts that actually move the number.

 When the forecast says Q4 will miss by $400K, the team has 90 days to act.
 When it says Q4 already missed by $400K, you write the post-mortem.